Korneliia08/Juli/README.md

-# Tepmlate of website "Photograph"
+# Template of website "Photograph"